 In the Early Year Foundation Stage, Geography makes a significant contribution to developing a child’s knowledge and understanding of the world, through activities such as looking at similarities and differences in relation to places and looking at features of their own immediate environment.
 This is enhanced further by outdoor learning, where children use their own curiosity to explore and investigate the world around them.

 Throughout KS1 and KS2 children will have the opportunity to make links with other topics like such as using their knowledge of human features in the North East of England within a design and technology project to create a structure or model of the Angel of the North.
 In some studies, outdoor learning will be a pathway to teach from; such as locational studies and identifying human and physical features.
 In KS1 we will use our school grounds to teach some our studies and in KS2 we aim to investigate our wider location through fieldwork.

-In addition to our Geography lessons, children are given the opportunity to participate in Forest Schools, as a timetabled opportunity in EYFS and as an after-school club for KS1 and KS2.
+In addition to our Geography lessons, children are given the opportunity to participate in Forest Schools, as a timetabled opportunity across the school.
 Throughout the year the children will have, access to events ran by external companies as well as visits into school from external companies.
 Children will enjoy school trips off site that will allow them to develop their fieldwork skills as well as their locational knowledge.